 Over four wildlife game reserves across Uganda (managed by Uganda Wildlife Authority) offer this amazing African safari adventure.
 Take on a game drive in the vast savanna plains of Queen Elizabeth National Park, Lake Mburo, Murchison Falls, and Kidepo Valley National Park, and you’ll be met with a plethora of wild game roaming the plains.

 Notably, on a Uganda safari game drive, you meet the BIG FIVE (African Elephant, Lion, Leopard, African Buffalo, and Rhinoceros) and many African endemic species, big and small.
 And most importantly, the savannah parks are dotted with some of the most unique and exclusive safari camps and lodges that will cater to your safari stay needs like a kingly traveler.

 Uganda is also home to over 1000 species of birds, a great place for bird enthusiasts.

-Open space is wonderful to avoid the coronavirus (COVID-19) pandemic, a Uganda safari is a perfect getaway after the forced staycations.
+Open space is wonderful to avoid the coronavirus (COVID-19) pandemic.
+A Uganda safari is a perfect getaway after the forced staycations.
+Uganda is also perfect for visiting as a single destination because you get a treat of the savannah big animals, the mountains, and the tropical rainforest jungle experiences without crossing borders and encountering the COVID-19 restriction bureaucracy.
 Our team of local experts can help you craft a tailor-made safari itinerary suited to your perfect travel style and budget.
 We understand that a self planner like you needs someone who will understand what kind of experience you’re looking for and deliver more than just that.
-We’ll help you get the right accommodation, plan your meals, transportation, process your permits and all done at little or no hustle on your part.
-Start planning your visit Uganda next trip today with flexible COVID-19 booking terms.
+We’ll help you get the right accommodation, plan your meals, transportation, process your permits, and all done with little or no hustle on your part.
+Start planning your visit to Uganda on your next trip today with flexible COVID-19 booking terms.